Servicing NYC and Long Island

 This continuous preoccupation can lead to avoidance behaviors, such as being unable to get into a car again or experiencing acute anxiety whenever he is in one.
 In some cases, these reactions may even extend to other aspects of the person’s life, causing additional symptoms like heightened anxiety.

-There are several ways a person may remember the trauma he experienced.
+There are several ways a person may remember the trauma they experienced.

-As mentioned above, each of these people show different symptoms of emotional trauma and can benefit from a different form of treatment.
+As mentioned above, each of these people shows different symptoms of emotional trauma and can benefit from a different form of treatment.

 Understanding the symptoms of emotional trauma and manifestations of Post-Traumatic Stress Disorder (PTSD) is crucial for recognizing its impact on individuals' lives.
 Below is a list of symptoms that those experiencing PTSD may encounter.

-PTSD is common; roughly 6.8% of U.S. adults will experience PTSD at some point.
+PTSD is quite common, as roughly 6.8% of U.S. adults will experience PTSD at some point.
 In countries that experience PTSD triggers of war or terror, rates climb to around 11%.

 Professions exposed to high levels of stress, trauma, and PTSD triggers, including military personnel, police officers, and firefighters, are notably more susceptible to PTSD.
 But while we often think of PTSD in connection with soldiers returning from war, it’s important to remember that common PTSD triggers are an abusive or unsafe home environment.